mesosphere/universe/tutorial/GetStarted.md

     └── ...
 ```

 In our case, since this is the first version of our time-server, we will create the above folder structure with only one revision (with number 0) and create the required empty files.
+As the versions of your package grow, this number increments by one unit.
 In this section, we discuss about the mandatory fields for each of the files.

+**Tip : When reading the schema json files, look for required json field to learn what are the required fields and what are mandatory**

 #### config.json
 As the name says, this file is used for any configuration purposes.
 As our use case is trivial and we don't have anything to configure in our time-server, we keep this file empty with minimal defaults.
 This is how our config.json would look like: